Solarxy

 - Stack

-- Rust 2024, wgpu, egui, ratatui
+- Rust 2024, wgpu, egui, ratatui, React

 Solarxy renders OBJ, STL, PLY, and glTF with a full PBR pipeline and a debugger's toolkit, then validates the same assets from the terminal so broken geometry never ships.
 One Rust codebase, three platforms, MIT licensed.